SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 This is done by including a block ``DiagFields``::

   DiagFields(
+      #name = "my field diag",
       every = 10,
       time_average = 2,
       fields = ["Ex", "Ey", "Ez"],
       #subgrid = None
   )

+.. py:data:: name

+  Optional name of the diagnostic.
+Used only for post-processing purposes.

 .. py:data:: every